Tutorials & Integrations

 Written by , Product docsLast updated

-Use Hive from browsers, serverless functions, and Node.js with fetch.
+Use Hive from server-side Node.js, serverless functions, and trusted backend runtimes with fetch.
 This guide covers bearer authentication, REST execution, tool discovery, reusable client code, and TypeScript shapes for apps that need live crypto market, wallet, DeFi, and security data.
+Browser code must call your own backend so the Hive API key never reaches the client.

 Quick start